 Whatever the cause of the dry skin around your eyes, you need to take quick and effective action!
-Being attentive, proactive and going ahead to care for the delicate skin around your eyes with the right techniques will sure help you restore and maintain a soft, even and a healthy looking complexion.
+Being attentive, proactive and going ahead to care for the delicate skin around your eyes with the right techniques will surely help you restore and maintain a soft, even and a healthy-looking complexion.

 Here are ways you can handle/deal with dry skin around your eyes:

 - Choose products that won’t aggravate the dry skin